jonathansantacruz3/configure-ad/README.md

 <h3>Create a bunch of additional users and attempt to log into client-1 with one of the use</h3>

 I logged in to DC as Jane_admin and opened up a Powershell terminal with administrative permissions and opened a new file.
 For this section of the project I utilized a script to generate random name accounts into the "_EMPLOYEES" folder by pasting the script contents into the new file in Powershell and running it.
 I then went back to "Users and Computers" and refreshed it so that it would populate the new users created with the script.
 By using one of these random users I was able to log into Client-1.
+Once this is set up I am able to unlock accounts, disable accounts, reset passwords, apply group policies, etc. from within the DC.
+AD is useful, especially for large companies, for managing resources and accounts.

+Thanks for reading!